alysiawon/Final-Project/README.md

 - Frank Sun's Branch Name: frank-sun
 - Steve Macpherson's Branch Name: smacpherson

+### Github Layout
+In our Github repository, we have created the following folders:
+- <a href="Analysis">Analysis</a>: This consists of images and documnetation of our process.
+- <a href="Dashboard">Dashboard</a>: This folder is used to create the dashboard utilizing techniques such as Javascript, CSS, and HTML.
+- <a href="Data">Data</a>: This folder consists of our cleaned data that was completed using Pandas and SQL, as well as our ERD diagram.
+- <a href="Resources">Resources</a>: This folder consists of the original datasets.
+- <a href="Machine Learning">Machine Learning</a>: This folder consists of our Machine Learning diagram and framework.

-## Database
+## Data Source

 ### Description of Data Source
-By utilizing various <a href="Resources">datasets located in the Resources folder</a>, the two outputs we would like to have is:
+The two outputs we would like to have is:
 1. Gold Medalist Data with Country Data
 2. 2020 Olympic Data

-This will be completed by utiliizing the following datasets:
+This will be completed by utilizing <a href="Resources">datasets located in the Resources folder</a>:
 - <a href="Resources/120 Years Of Olympic Data">1896 to 2016 Olympic Data</a>
 - <a href="Resources/2021 Olympics">2020 Olympic Data</a>.
 - <a href="Resources/World Population">World Population</a>
 - <a href="Resources/World GDP">World GDP</a>
 - <a href="Resources/World Coordinates">World Coordinates</a>

+**Data Exploration:** Data cleaning and wrangling.

 ### Entity Relationship Diagram (ERD)
 After analyzing our data, our team created an <a href="Database/ERD.png">ERD Database Draft</a>.
 In this draft, it will showcase how our current datasets link together.